openstack/governance/resolutions/20180307-trademark-program-test-location.rst

 with differing strategies for review and repository ownership (status in :ref:`projects`):

-* The `Tempest repository`_, with approval reviews performed by the QA Team, repository ownership via the QA Team (already true).
+* The :repo:`openstack/tempest`, with approval reviews
+  performed by the QA Team, repository ownership via the QA Team (already true).
 * A vertical specific tempest plugin, with approval reviews performed by the QA Team and the Trademark Program, repository ownership via the Trademark Program.